Telus finally adds Closed Captions to Optik TV Go app and online.

 There’s also the similar UI problem as on the television with Optik TV – the Telus UI obscures the Closed Captions, making them difficult to read.
 While this is worse on the television, it’s still poor design.
 The UI should not be covering or obscuring Closed Captions, especially since it remains on screen for several seconds, require views to rewind several seconds in order to see the Closed Captions when resuming play.

-So, after 6 years, TELUS has half-assed captions that don’t follow proper Closed Captions formats or styles.
-I guess this puts them slightly ahead of YouTube’s Auto-Craptions.
+It only took 6 years for TELUS to add half-assed captions that don’t follow proper Closed Captions formats or styles.